Michael Flynn: Investigations after leaving the Trump administration

-On November 23, 2017, it was reported that Flynn's lawyers notified Trump's legal team they could no longer discuss anything regarding Mueller's investigation, suggesting Flynn may have been cooperating with prosecutors or negotiating a deal.
+On 23 November 2017, it was reported that Flynn's lawyers notified Trump's legal team they could no longer discuss anything regarding Mueller's investigation, suggesting Flynn may have been cooperating with prosecutors or negotiating a deal.

-Plea bargain
+Plea bargain, 2017

-On December 1, 2017, Flynn and special counsel Robert Mueller agreed to a plea bargain in the District of Columbia's U.S. District Court.
+On 1 December 2017, Flynn and special counsel Robert Mueller agreed to a plea bargain in the District of Columbia's U.S. District Court.
 In the agreement, Flynn pleaded guilty to "willfully and knowingly" making "false, fictitious and fraudulent statements" to the FBI regarding conversations with Russia's ambassador.
-Flynn agreed in The Statement of the Offense that he had falsely denied that on December 29, 2016, he had asked Russia's Ambassador to the United States Sergey Kislyak "to refrain from escalating ... in response to sanctions that the United States had imposed against Russia that same day."
+Flynn agreed in The Statement of the Offense that he had falsely denied that on 29 December 2016, he had asked Russia's Ambassador to the United States Sergey Kislyak "to refrain from escalating ... in response to sanctions that the United States had imposed against Russia that same day."
 Flynn's guilty plea acknowledged that he was cooperating with the Mueller investigation, and it was accepted by the court.

-Delayed sentencing
+Sentencing delayed and postponed indefinitely, 2018–2020

-Flynn's sentencing had been deferred several times, most recently on November 27, 2019 and February 10, 2020.
+Flynn's sentencing had been deferred several times, most recently on 27 November 2019 and 10 February 2020.
 As part of Flynn's plea negotiations, his son, Michael G. Flynn, was expected to avoid charges.

-In a sentencing memorandum released on December 4, 2018, the Mueller investigation stated Flynn "deserves credit for accepting responsibility in a timely fashion and substantially assisting the government" and should receive little or no jail time.
+In a sentencing memorandum released on 4 December 2018, the Mueller investigation stated Flynn "deserves credit for accepting responsibility in a timely fashion and substantially assisting the government" and should receive little or no jail time.

-Flynn's attorneys submitted a sentencing memo on December 11, 2018, requesting leniency and suggesting FBI agents had tricked him into lying during the January 24, 2017, White House interview and did not advise him that lying to federal agents is a felony.
+Flynn's attorneys submitted a sentencing memo on 11 December 2018, requesting leniency and suggesting FBI agents had tricked him into lying during the 24 January 2017, White House interview and did not advise him that lying to federal agents is a felony.
 The memo also asserted that Flynn's relaxed behavior during the interview indicated he was being truthful.
 Trump echoed this assertion two days later on Twitter and Fox News, asserting, "They convinced him he did lie, and he made some kind of a deal."

 Mueller's office rejected these assertions the next day, stating agents had told Flynn portions of what he had discussed with Russian ambassador Sergei Kislyak to jog his memory, but Flynn did not waver from his false statements.
 FBI agents concluded that Flynn's relaxed behavior during the interview was actually because he was fully committed to his lies.
 Mueller's office also documented instances when Flynn lied about the Kislyak conversation during the days before the FBI interview.
-Judge Emmet G. Sullivan ordered documents related to the interview be provided to him prior to Flynn's December 18, 2018, sentencing.
+Judge Emmet G. Sullivan ordered documents related to the interview be provided to him prior to Flynn's 18 December 2018 sentencing.
 The New York Times reported that Flynn's "decision to attack the FBI in his own plea for probation appeared to be a gambit for a pardon from Mr. Trump, whose former lawyer had broached the prospect last year with a lawyer for Mr. Flynn."